-The heartwood is non-durable, quite resistant to preservative treatment.
-The sapwood is liable to attack from powder-post beetle and the common furniture beetle.
+The heartwood of European elm is non-durable and relatively resistant to preservative treatment.
+It should therefore not be used in areas that are prone to large amounts of wear.
+The sapwood is also liable to attack from powder-post beetles and common furniture beetles.

 Family Name: Ulmaceae